srikanthkakumanu/bootstrap-jenkins/README.md

 # bootstrap-jenkins

-This project goal is to create Jenkins docker image, install recommended plugins, skips setup wizard.
+This project goal is to create Jenkins docker image, install recommended plugins, skips setup wizard, setup a .

-This Gradle project does the following:
+This Gradle project goal is to:

-- Creates docker image for jenkins.
+- Create Docker image for Jenkins.
-- Installs all recommended plugins.
+- Installs all recommended Jenkins plugins.
 - Disables Jenkins login.
+- Setup a seed Job in Jenkins.
+- Configure seed Job to create a Pipeline Job using Groovy scripts.

 ## Instructions